mlm20/terra-health-archetypes/spec.md

   - Just one personalized profile
   - Everything is local and deleted after

-- 🟢 CTA: “Connect Your Wearable” (launches Terra Widget)
+- 🟢 CTA: "Connect Your Wearable" (launches Terra Widget)

 ---